 A NOTE TO ALL MAJORS: Please keep this handbook for reference throughout your college career at Clemson University.
-Requirements may change in the future, but you will only be responsible for those in effect at the time of your entrance - either as a freshman or transfer or as returning student if you leave school for one or more semesters.
+Requirements may change in the future, but you will only be responsible for those in effect at the time of your entrance - either as a first-year or transfer or as returning student if you leave school for one or more semesters.
 We have attempted, in this unofficial publication, to be as accurate as possible, but typographical errors or errors of omission are possible.
-Requirements and courses are officially listed in the Clemson University Undergraduate Announcements 2020-2021, (Undergraduate Announcements 2020-2021)
+Requirements and courses are officially listed in the Clemson University Undergraduate Announcements 2021-2022, (Undergraduate Announcements 2021-2022)